 The Law Regarding Alcohol and Driving in Ireland

 Both the PSNI and the Gardai are rigorously enforcing the law and will breathalize suspect drivers.
-Should the alcohol level be found to be over the legal limit you will under no circumstances be allowed to continue your journey and a court appearance is mandatory.
+Should the alcohol level be found to be over the legal limit you will under no circumstances be allowed to continue your journey and a court appearance is (usually) mandatory.
 Avoid this by not drinking or having a designated driver.

 Apart from the legal implications - driving as a tourist in Ireland while under the influence of alcohol, medication or drugs can safely be regarded as suicidal.